 Department of Film & Television

-In the undergraduate program leading to the BS degree, the department provides a comprehensive exploration of film, TV, and new media while ensuring that students receive a strong liberal arts education.
-Students declare their Film & Television major in the spring of the sophomore year.
+For the Bachelor of Science in film & television, the department provides a comprehensive exploration of film, TV, and new media.
+The curriculum includes extensive offerings in production (directing, editing, cinematography, sound design, production design, etc.), film and television screenwriting, creative producing, entertainment management, and film and television studies, while ensuring that students receive a broad education across other fields through the BU Hub.
 Although certain departmental courses are required of all majors, students may tailor their curriculum to fit their interests and career goals.

-The Minor in Film & Television is open to all BU undergraduate students, including COM students.
+The minor in film & television is open to all BU undergraduate students, including COM students, except for students in the Film & Television Department.
 Current COM students may minor in a department other than their declared department within COM.
-COM students must still complete their CAS concentration.
+Please note there are no exceptions to minor requirements.

-The Department of Film & Television offers Master of Science (MS) programs in Television Production and Media Ventures and Master of Fine Arts (MFA) programs in film.
-A dual degree MBA/MS in Media Ventures is also available.
+The Department of Film & Television offers Master of Science (MS) programs in television & media ventures and Master of Fine Arts (MFA) programs in screenwriting and film & television studies.
 The programs and areas of study in the department are both academic and professional.

 Graduate students are expected to examine, probe, and study the history and literature of their chosen field: its role in the communication process, its creative and technical development, its organization, its economic impact and development, and its aesthetic, social, and cultural developments and implications.

 As part of its professional emphasis, the department provides an opportunity for practical work in both the classroom and the field.

 The College of Communication provides state-of-the-art facilities and equipment for instruction in studio and field production in both high-definition video and film and extensive digital post-production editing suites.